jmdwjayamaha/student-app/README.txt

 Steps to follow in setting integration test.

- 1. Create a clone of the repository.
+ 1. Create a clone or download the zip file of the git repository.

  2. Configure MongoDB instance details in "config.properties" file in the location "student-app/src/main/resources".